 11 Basic Thai Greetings, Words & Phrases

 In addition to saving the day, being able to speak a few common Thai greetings and words can also be a great ice-breaker when dealing with locals.
-Thais become friendlier when they realise that you are making an effort to learn their language.
+Thai people become friendlier when they realise that you are making an effort to learn their language.

 Even if you are in Thailand for a few days, learning a Thai greeting (Sawasdee kha/khap – hello in Thai), and thank you in Thai (Khop Khun kha/khap), will really help.

 Like us you’ll probably get some pronunciations wrong in the beginning, but it’s worth keeping at it.

 Women say ‘kha’ and men say ‘khap’ at the end of greetings, phrases, and sentences.
 You can think of them as polite words, used to show respect.

 Since there is no English equivalent to kha and khap, it took us a while to understand their usage.
 In the beginning both Mona and I only used kha.
 I used to wonder why Thais seem amused at my ‘kha’, while being impressed with Mona’s ‘kha’.